MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 You should have `git` installed and configured from the setup instructions.

-In this section, we are going to  edit files in the Python package that we created earlier, and use `git` to track those changes.
+In this section, we are going to  edit files in the Python package that we created earlier and use `git` to track those changes.

 First, use a terminal to `cd` into the top directory of the local repository (the outer molecool directory).

 In order for `git` to keep track of your project, or any changes in your project, you must first tell it that you want it to do this.
-You must manually create check-points in your project if you wish to have points to return to.
+You must manually create checkpoints in your project if you wish to have points to return to.
 If you were not using the CookieCutter, you would first have to initialize your project (i.e. tell `git` that you were working on a project) using the command `git init`.